rfo909/CFT/README.md

 Type "cd" plus Enter to return to application home directory.

+Oh, and its "ls" regardless of running on Linux or Windows.

 ## Searching

 Still working in the interactive interface, we can create a function to search for